femtomc/Jaynes.jl/README.md

 </p>
 <br>

-_Walkman_ is a probabilistic programming framework which uses IR transformations to implement the core routines for modeling and inference.
+_Walkman_ is a probabilistic programming framework which uses IR transformations and contextual dispatch to implement the core routines for modeling and inference.

 Currently, _Walkman_ supports a dynamic modeling DSL which is syntactically close (and semantically equivalent) to the dynamic DSL in [Gen](https://www.gen.dev/).
 It is _unoptimized_.
 There are a few _effects_ (which are semantically similar to Gen's combinators) but their implementation via contextual dispatch is not complete nor stable.
 This will likely improve with time, as I settle on representations which allow the sort of analysis I'm aiming for.